Overview of the degree program

 1. Completed artistic degree program (grade of at least "very good", or 1.5 on German grading scale) in the selected subject in a diploma degree program or in an at least two-year Master's degree program or a comparable degree program at a university, college of music, or an equivalent university in Germany or abroad

-2) Successful completion of a qualifying examination
+2) Successful completion of an aptitude test

 |Program objective||The postgraduate Concert Exam course is intended to help students to extend and perfect the technical and artistic skills acquired during their course of studies to concert performance level.|